Towards the Training of Deeper Predictive Coding Neural Networks: Ablation Study

-Thirdly, we found that BatchNorm Freezing ($BF$) significantly enhances model performance when combined with our precision module and forward update mechanism.
-As illustrated in Figure~\ref{BFcompare}, the integration of $BF$ with our proposed methods ($D+F$ and $S+F$) consistently improved accuracy across all model depths and both CIFAR10 and CIFAR100 datasets.
-Specifically, the $S+F$ configuration with $BF$ achieved peak performance of 93.27\% on CIFAR10 and 72.02\% on CIFAR100 with the VGG10 architecture, outperforming even the $BP$ baseline.
-In contrast, when $BF$ was applied to standard $PC$ or only with forward Update, we observed performance degradation rather than improvement in most cases.
-For models using only decaying precision or spiking precision without forward update, the effect of $BF$ was inconsistent and unpredictable across different network depths.
-These results suggest that the synergy between our proposed components is crucial—$BF$ appears to stabilize the training dynamics specifically when used in conjunction with both our energy balancing mechanisms (either decaying or spiking precision) and forward update.
+Our investigation reveals that BatchNorm Freezing ($BF$) significantly enhances model performance when combined with our precision module and forward update mechanism.
+As illustrated in Figure~\ref{BFcompare_appendix}, the integration of $BF$ with our proposed methods ($PC+S+F$) consistently improved accuracy across all model depths and both CIFAR10 and CIFAR100 datasets.
+Specifically, the $PC+S+F$ configuration with $BF$ achieved peak performance of 93.27\% on CIFAR10, 72.02\% on CIFAR100 with the VGG10 architecture and 71.3\% on CIFAR100 with the ResNet10 architecture, outperforming even the $BP$ baseline.
+In contrast, when $BF$ was applied to standard $PC$ or only with forward Update, we observed performance degradation rather than improvement in most cases, the effect of $BF$ was inconsistent and unpredictable across different network depths.
+These results suggest that the synergy between our proposed components is crucial—$BF$ appears to stabilize the training dynamics specifically when used in conjunction with both our energy balancing mechanisms and forward update.
 This interaction allows deeper networks to maintain stable gradients throughout the training process, resulting in more robust optimization and ultimately higher classification accuracy.

+The effect of BF on \textit{iPC-based models} is more nuanced.
+While it improves performance on shallower architectures, a slight performance degradation is observed in deeper models.
+This discrepancy can be attributed to the nature of iPC's update rule.
+Because iPC updates weights and neural activities simultaneously, updating BN's running statistics requires an \textit{additional, separate weight update step}.
+This modification alters the computational graph compared to the baseline model (without BF) that was used for the hyperparameter search, which could explain the suboptimal performance in more complex architectures.